getprimate/primate/README.md

 ---

 ## Download and Install

----
+Builds are available for major desktop operating systems.

 #### On Windows
-Download the [latest](https://github.com/getprimate/primate/releases/latest) setup executable and run it.
+Download the [latest](https://github.com/getprimate/primate/releases/latest) executable setup file and run it.

 #### On Mac OS X
 Download and open the [latest](https://github.com/getprimate/primate/releases/latest) .dmg image, move the app to /Applications.

 #### On Linux
-Primate is available as AppImage for all major Linux distributions.
+Primate is available as AppImage and tar.gz archive for all popular Linux distributions.

 - Download the [latest](https://github.com/getprimate/primate/releases/latest) .AppImage.
-- Make it executable `$ sudo chmod a+x Primate-v<x.y.z>-x64.AppImage` where x.y.z determines the version number.
+- Make it executable `$ sudo chmod a+x Primate-version-x64.AppImage`.
-- Run Primate `$ ./Primate-v<x.y.z>-x64.AppImage`
+- Run Primate `$ ./Primate-version-x64.AppImage`.

 _For Ubuntu users:_

-Primate can also be installed from the [Snapcraft](https://snapcraft.io/primate)
+Primate can also be installed from the [Snapcraft](https://snapcraft.io/primate).

 ## Contribute
 There are several ways to support development:

-- Provide feedbacks and suggest improvements
+- Provide feedbacks and suggest improvements.
-- Contribute to the development with pull requests
+- Contribute to the development with pull requests.

 ### For Developers